 Overview:

-This experiment will demonstrate the use of infrared (IR) spectroscopy to elucidate the identity of an unknown compound by identifying the functional group(s) present.
+This experiment will demonstrate the use of infrared (IR), also known as vibrational, spectroscopy to elucidate the identity of an unknown compound by identifying the functional group(s) present.
 IR spectra will be obtained on an IR spectrometer using the attenuated total reflection (ATR) sampling technique with a neat sample of the unknown.

 Principles:

 A covalent bond between two atoms can be thought of as two objects with masses m1 and m2 that are connected with a spring.
 Naturally, this bond stretches and compresses with a certain vibrational frequency.
-This frequency v is given by equation 1 where k is the force constant of the spring, c is the speed of light, and  is the reduced mass (equation 2).
+This frequency v is given by Equation 1 where k is the force constant of the spring, c is the speed of light, and  is the reduced mass (Equation 2).
 The frequency is typically measured in wavenumbers, which are expressed in inverse centimeters, cm-1.

 v=12πckμ (Equation 1)